 Donate today and help some of the world's poorest people.Donate now

-Through Concern’s work in education, it has become evident that approximately 15% of 2nd class students – that’s 8 and 9 year olds – cannot read.
+Through Concern’s work in education, it has become evident that approximately 15 per cent of second class students – that’s eight year old and nine year old children – cannot read.
 Concern has also observed a wide disparity in reading performance.

 At first glance, this may paint a grim picture for the future of Syrian refugee children living in Turkey.
-But there is cause for optimism: in spite of the trauma and unprecedented level of school interruption experienced by students, their results can and will improve — but support is required. .
+However, there is cause for optimism.
+In spite of the trauma and unprecedented level of school interruption experienced by students, their results can and will improve - but support is required.